List of awards and honors received by Donald Trump

 This following is a list of awards and honors received by Donald Trump, a businessman, TV personality, 45th and 47th president of the United States.

-This list does not include most awards for Trump's media and film appearances and roles as well as awards for media about or depicting Trump, such as the Academy Award Nomination for Sebastian Stan's role as Trump in the 2024 film The Apprentice.
+This list does not include most awards for Trump's media and film appearances and roles or awards for media about or depicting Trump, such as the Academy Award nomination for Sebastian Stan's role as Trump in the 2024 film The Apprentice.